 Without a doubt, Italy is the center of coffee culture.
 In a way, there seems to be a never-ending coffee war between Americans and Italians.
 Both countries have their own takes on many drinks, preferring differing strengths and techniques when it comes to brewing the perfect cup.
 One thing is certain no matter where you are, though… everyone has their favorite!

 Venice was one of the first European ports to import coffee beans in the 16th century.
 Already widespread in Arab countries, Arabic coffee was used to stay awake for night prayers and for healing purposes.
-In Italy, it became a drink for the wealthy due to its high costs.
+It became a drink for the wealthy in Italy due to its high costs.

 As supply increased, coffee shops became very popular in the 18th century.
 They became a place for friends and lovers to meet, a tradition that certainly carries on to this day.
 Everybody loves to chat over a cup of Joe!